Skip to main content

 • How it helps: The savings are small, but it is easy to miss and easy to keep once granted.
 It is a one-time filing and then continues as long as you remain eligible.

 • How to apply: File with your county assessor.
 The full exemption deadline is February 15.
-Late claims filed by December 10 can usually still receive 80% of the exemption.
+Late claims filed from February 16 through December 10 can generally receive 80% of the exemption.

 Proposition 19 base-year value transfer for homeowners age 55 and older